WordPress/openverse/documentation/projects/proposals/infrastructure_improvements/20240105_implementation_plan_move_remaining_services_to_openverse_org.md

 to notify registered applications of the change, including a management command to email them and a Make post to draft and publish.

-Potentially the most complexity aspect of this is actually the Cloudflare redirect rule to send API traffic from the `openverse.engineering` domains to `openverse.org`.
+Potentially the most complex aspect of this is actually the Cloudflare redirect rule to send API traffic from the `openverse.engineering` domains to `openverse.org`.
 I am 95% confident that we can do this with a single dynamic redirect rule, which is available in the free tier.